Type: 8′ tower with L-4 cab

 Visited: September 22, 2012

-There are several ways to reach Devil’s Peak in the Mt.
+There are several ways to reach Devils Peak in the Mt.
 Hood National Forest.
 Two of the approaches involve long hikes via Hunchback Mountain or Cool Creek.
+(See my 2022 report of getting here via the Cool Creek Trail.)
 We opted for a different approach which involved a long drive and a short easy hike.
 We drove nine miles on the very rough Sherar Burn Road until we reached the end.
 It took us 50 minutes to go that nine miles!

 There was once a garage at the trailhead when the lookout was active.
 Part of the roof is still there but the rest is gone.